 - Restorative and regenerative usage models.

-- Optimising value generation and life cycle costing based on Total Cost of Ownership (TCO)
+- Optimizing value generation and life cycle costing based on Total Cost of Ownership (TCO)

 It is this consideration of design, usage, and reuse, guided by education, support, and strategies that incorporate sustainable development from the start, that defines circular procurement.

 “Circular procurement is a paradigm shift of substantial proportions.
-It still prioritises efficiency and strategic sourcing in the supply chain, but with a shift in primary focus toward sustainability.”
+It still prioritizes efficiency and strategic sourcing in the supply chain, but with a shift in primary focus toward sustainability.”

 Circular Procurement and the Circular Economy

 Creating a truly circular economy and achieving sustainable circular procurement are about more than increasing recycling or meticulously meeting EU GPP criteria.
 It is about crafting product life-cycles that are, in essence, “closed loops.”
 Closing material loops and energy loops slashes waste, reduces the use and need for raw materials, and helps “green” the economy while improving value retention and encouraging important growth factors like innovation and localization of labor and strategic sourcing.

 Many of the largest organizations of circular solutions are governments, which makes particular sense at the city level as cities, according to OECD, currently produce 80% of the world’s greenhouse gases and 50% of its waste.
 In leveraging circular public procurement, public authorities at the city, state/territory/province, and national levels are developing and executing action plans seek to:

 - Reduce waste creation.